 Indoor plants are used to increase the visual appeal of a space.
 They may also have educational value, for example in a biology class.
 There is some literature suggesting that indoor plants can “clean” the air of various toxic constituents such as formaldehyde; however, these claims have not been well documented in real-world situations (Wolverton et al., 1989).

-The Bureau of Environmental Health’s IAQ Program has observed excessive, improperly-located, or poorly maintained plants in a variety of indoor environments.
+The Bureau of Climate and Environmental Health’s IAQ Program has observed excessive, improperly-located, or poorly maintained plants in a variety of indoor environments.
 Plants and potting soil can be a source of odors, mold, pollen, and other allergens, and improper care of plants can lead to water damage in building materials.

 An issue that frequently occurs as a result of poorly maintained indoor and improperly located plants is fungus gnat infestation.
 Often misidentified as fruit flies, fungal gnats reproduce in potting soil of plants.
 If plants are over-watered, fungus gnats can proliferate and become a nuisance.
 In order combat this problem, building occupants have been known to use store-purchased pesticides.
 The use of pesticides in this manner is forbidden in schools (MGL. c.
 132B) and state offices (E.O.
 No. 403).